-Guidelines for In-Person Undergraduate Research
+Guidelines for In-Person Undergraduate Research in the Fall Semester

 These guidelines apply to laboratory spaces controlled by individual principal investigators (PIs).
 VIP and Maker Spaces and Design Labs, which involve group projects, peer mentoring, and program specific facilities, have developed facility- and program-specific guidance.
 GTRI has specific guidance for their facilities and employees (including co-ops and interns).

 - If the research can be performed remotely, it should be.

 - Undergraduate researchers should be those who are already familiar with lab operations and infrastructure, including core facilities.
 Exceptions should be rare and under conditions of appropriate supervision, low density of personnel, and maintaining appropriate physical distancing and PPE requirements.
 Undergraduate training on core facilities is at the discretion of the facility staff and with approval of the PI.
 Undergraduate training within a PI’s lab is at the discretion of the PI, requires the consent of the trainer, and adheres to all campus and EHS safety guidelines.